Adventures in Participatory Mapping, UX Research and the Philosophy of Technology

 • Oral history - students in a 7th-grade social class shared stories of the “meaning of home”, by interviewing their parents about where they came from

-• Photovoice - tudents in my Remaking the City workshop use Express to share their experiences as new residents of New York
+• Photovoice - students in my Remaking the City workshop use Fotomap to share their experiences as new residents of New York

 • Participatory mapping - students in a summer program in Oakland documented healthy food options (or the lack thereof) in their communities